Chemical ReactionsChemical Reactions App Crazy Russian Hacker Crazy Hacker Color Changer Crazy Hacker Volcano

 B. physical properties change

-3. Explain why subscripts cannot change when balancing chemical equation.
+3. Explain why subscripts cannot change when balancing a chemical equation.

 H2O + NaOH → NaCl + H2